NikitHamal/ProBuild/README.md

 1.  **Clone the repository:**
     ```bash
     git clone <repository-url>
-    cd ProBuild # Or your renamed directory
+    cd ProBuild
     ```
 2.  **Open in Browser:** Simply open the `index.html` file in your web browser.
 No build step is required for basic usage.

+3.  **GitHub Integration Setup (Optional):**
+    * Create a GitHub personal access token with appropriate permissions.
+    * Enter your GitHub credentials in the build panel of the editor.

 ## Development Notes

 *   **Frameworks**: Built with vanilla HTML, CSS, and JavaScript (ES6 Modules).
+*   **Dependencies**:
-*   **Dependencies**: Uses Blockly for the blocks editor (loaded via CDN).
+    * Blockly for the blocks editor (loaded via CDN).
+    * IndexedDB for client-side storage of images and assets.
+    * GitHub API for repository management and workflow triggering.
-*   **Styling**: Primarily custom CSS, potentially utility classes (inspect `styles.css`).
+*   **Styling**: Primarily custom CSS with utility classes.
-*   **State Management**: Simple state management through classes and potentially `localStorage`.
+*   **Data Storage**:
+    * Projects stored in localStorage (basic data) and IndexedDB (images).
+    * Option to persist projects to GitHub repositories.
+*   **Build System**:
+    * Generates complete Android Studio projects.
+    * Uses GitHub Actions workflows for cloud-based builds.
+    * Produces installable APK files with appropriate Android manifests.

+## Building Apps

+1. Create and design your app in the visual editor.
+2. Navigate to the Build tab in the editor.
+3. Connect your GitHub account.
+4. Click "Build APK" to initiate the build process.
+5. Download the compiled APK from the GitHub repository's Actions tab.

 ## Disclaimer

-This is a frontend-only implementation for demonstrating the UI/UX of a visual app builder.
-The build system and GitHub integration are experimental and may require a separate backend or further development to be fully functional.
+This project has evolved beyond a frontend-only implementation and now includes backend functionality for a more complete visual app builder experience.
+The build system and GitHub integration are fully functional parts of the application.